 Of course, there are positive benefits to consider -- if you are truly in love, you'll have more time to spend with that spouse, and you'll be around to hold your grandchildren and great-grandchildren.
 You'll have more time to pursue your interests and hobbies, and might even get around to writing that novel or taking up the guitar.
 But what if your habits are less savory?
 Say, for example, that someone as evil as Adolf Hitler or Osama bin Laden had the means to extend life -- what would we do then?
 Will longer-living people only hold on to the religious and political grudges that underlie so many worldwide conflicts?
 Is it selfish to extend our life span when so many people in other parts of the world already die from preventable causes?

 These types of issues are already being debated by bioethicists, even though it seems that we're still years away from being able to consume a pill that will bring us more life.
-While the ethicists debate and the scientists experiment, get yourself up-to-date on life extension methods by reading the articles on the next page.
+While the ethicists debate and the scientists experiment, get yourself up-to-date on life extension methods by reading the articles below.

 - Bailey, Ronald.
 "Transhumanism: The Most Dangerous Idea?"
 Reason.
 Aug.
 25, 2004.
 (May 4, 2009)http://www.reason.com/news/show/34867.html

 - Boutin, Paul.
 "Battling Time's Ravages."
 Wall Street Journal.
 Sept.
 8, 2007.
 (May 4, 2009)http://online.wsj.com/article/SB118919946556720937.html?mod=googlenews_wsj